tuzmusic/fares-you-can-use-rails/notes-and-fixtures/checklist.md

 - New User view - welcome pages (see "Configuring views" in Devise)
   - Includes deals preferences, so lots of nested attributes here
-- Add login to welcome/splash page (for existing user instead of new visitor)
-- Deals.for_user class/scope method
+- Add login to welcome/splash page (for existing user instead of new visitor) X Deals.for_user class/scope method
   - Could also be User#deals, but (1) that would be calling scope methods on Deal anyway, and (2) the project requires scope methods
-- Deals index for users
+X Deals index for users
 - Deals index for visitors

+## "My Africa Deals"
+- FIX NAVIGATION/ROUTING/PATHS ON REGION DEALS INDEX

 ## Admin insights
 - Add stats to admin deals show/index pages (# of users who match each deal)